 - You will be setup and able to complete relevant tenders.

-Bravo is a web based procurement tool which essentially is a tender undertaken electronically rather than the traditional paper based method.
-The Bravo e-tendering portal contains details of all EU and non EU contract opportunities.
+The Anchor Hanover Supply Hub Portal is a web based procurement tool which essentially is a tender undertaken electronically rather than the traditional paper based method.
+The portal contains details of all EU and non EU contract opportunities.
 Anchor Hanover use this product to store details of suppliers who would like to be included in future contract opportunities.
 Once you have registered your details, including the type of work, goods or services you supply, you will be informed when we begin tendering for that service.
-Therefore, it is important that all your details are kept up to date in Bravo.
+Therefore, it is important that all your details are kept up to date in the portal.

 The tendering process